fossasia/support.eventyay.com/marketing-analytics/How-to-add-a-Twitter-account-feed-to-your-event-page.md

+---
+title: How to add a Twitter account feed to your event page
+---

 # How to add a Twitter account feed to your event page?

 1. Click on **Event Dashboard** of the event you want to add a Twitter account.